Raisins are naturally sweet and high in sugar and calories, but they also contain fiber, antioxidants, and important minerals like iron.

 Raisins are a good source of iron.
-One-half cup of raisins contains 1.4 milligrams of iron.
-That’s about 7 percent of the recommended daily amount for most adult females, and 17 percent for adult men.
+One-half cup of raisins contains 1.3 milligrams of iron.
+That’s about 7 percent of the

 Iron is important for making red blood cells and helping them carry oxygen to the cells of your body.
 You need to eat enough iron in order to prevent iron-deficiency anemia.